mdeschaine/arArchivesOrPlugin/README.md

-# atom-theme-or
+# arArchivesOrPlugin

-Contains the AtoM Theming for the OHS instance.
+Custom theme for the OHS AtoM instance.

+To use:
+Place in atom/plugins directory use "make" command
+Navigate to AtoM menu to Theme and select OHS theme from the list.